Aditya Roy/AI-Generated Image

 Using Value Research’s SIP calculator, I showed him how a Rs 2,000 monthly SIP in a good equity mutual fund delivering an average 12 per cent annual return could grow over time:

-From just Rs 2,000 a month.
+This is just from just Rs 2,000 a month.

-The habit matters more than the amount
+The habit matters more than the amount.

 My junior earns over Rs 75,000 a month.
 Even if he sticks to the same SIP amount, his portfolio will still be worth something.
 But if he steps it up by even 10 per cent a year, that Rs 2,000 SIP becomes around Rs 2,900 in five years and nearly Rs 4,700 in 10 years.
-And his corpus after 30 years?
-Comfortably over Rs 1.5 crore.
-That’s right, Rs 1.5 crore.

 And this doesn’t require big sacrifices.
 Just a small bump every year, ideally when you get your salary hike.
+You will need to manage expenses alongside to ensure the sum is present every month.

-But what about emergencies?
+Now what about emergencies?

 That night, my junior raised another concern.
 “What if I need the money?
 Won’t it get locked in?”